Summertime is in full swing. The kids are enjoying outdoor activities, patio umbrellas are open, and BBQs are grilling.

 Iron Man, ADHD, and Entrepreneurs

 Here’s a little-known fact about people with ADHD.

 They are 300 percent more likely to be entrepreneurs.

-So it’s no surprise that Tony possesses an ‘entrepreneurial brain style’.
+So it’s no surprise Tony possesses an entrepreneurial brain style.
 He takes risks, bounces back quickly, and sees failure as a stepping stone to success.

 Achieving Your Goals Through Your ADHD Symptoms

 Active.
 Adventurous.
 Complete disregard for his physical limitations (or, in Tony’s case, his Iron Man suit’s power limits).
-Chasing fun and excitement which often gets him in trouble.
-Known for locking himself in his lab for days on end until he finds an answer to his latest challenge (uh….hyperfocus?).
+He was chasing fun and excitement, which often got him in trouble—known for locking himself in his lab for days until he found an answer to his latest challenge (uh….hyperfocus?).